kaushalshah98/shopx-new/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Code Formaater

+Run `npm run lint:ci` to format the project.
+It will fix all the syntax and code format all over the folders.

 ## Running unit tests